15 Different Types of Sanders & Their Uses (with Pictures)

 8. Orbital Sander

-An orbital sander is essentially a large palm sander, and you will often see them advertised as the same thing, and many people use the names interchangeably.
-However, we find it easier to separate them into two categories where the smaller palm sanders are good for detail work, and the larger orbital sanders are perfect for removing material and smoothing a rough surface.
+An orbital sander is essentially a large palm sander, and many people use the names interchangeably.
+However, we find it easier to separate them into two categories; smaller palm sanders are good for detail work, and larger orbital sanders are perfect for removing material and smoothing a rough surface.

 9. Detail Sander